kilpkonn/msc-thesis/main.typ

 To give some context on the results we decided to compare them to results from previous iterations of the algorithm.
 However both of the previous algorithms were so slow with some perticular crates that we couldn't run them on the whole set of benchmarks.
 As some of the worst cases are eliminated the for iterations v1 and v2, the results in @tbl-versions-comparison are more optimistic for them than for the final iteration of the algorithm.
-Nevertheless we can see that the third iteration manages to fill over 60% more holes than second and 180% more holes than first iteration of the algorithm.
+Nevertheless we can see that the third iteration manages to fill 1.6 times more holes than second and 2.8 times more holes than first iteration of the algorithm.
-The third iteration also manages to produce 60% more syntactic hits than second and 150% more than first iteration of the algorithm.
+The third iteration also manages to produce 1.6 times more syntactic hits than second and 2.5 times more than first iteration of the algorithm.
-These results are achieved in a 23% longer time for depth 3, however with depth 2 the final iteration outperforms the second iteration on all metrics.
+These results are achieved in a 1.2 times longer time for depth 3, however with depth 2 the final iteration outperforms the second iteration on all metrics.
-The first iteration is also obviously worse than others by running all most two magnitudes slower than other iterations and still filling less holes.
+The first iteration is also obviously worse than others by running almost two orders of magnitue slower than other iterations and still filling less holes.

+#todo("Reorder syntactic matches <-> Holes filled")
 #figure(
+  // placement: auto,
   table(
     columns: 5,
+    align: (x, _) => if x == 4 { right } else { horizon },
     inset: 5pt,
-    align: horizon,
-    table.header[*Algorithm*][*Syntax hits*][*Found*][*Suggestions per expr*][*Avg time (ms)*],
+    table.header[*Algorithm*][*Syntactic matches*][*Holes filled*][*Suggestions per hole*][*Avg time (ms)*],
-[v1, $"depth"=1$], [4%], [26%], [5.8], [4.9s],
+[v1, $"depth"=1$], [4%], [26%], [5.8], [4900ms],
 [v2, $"depth"=3$], [6%], [46%], [17.2], [90ms],
 [v3, $"depth"=2$], [10%], [75%], [20.0], [72ms],
 [v3, $"depth"=3$], [10%], [76%], [21.5], [111ms],